TransformativeRoboticsLab/Auxetic-Backlash-Model/README.md

-# Auxetic Backlash Model
+# Auxetic Lattice Backlash Model
-This repository holds a set of programs to model the backlash in auxetic structures.
+This repository contains a set of programs to model the backlash in auxetic lattice structures.

 The backlash in an auxetic structure can be configured or programmed to design a shape-changing structure.